Shimonita’s 3 Geology Highlights

 Mt.
 Myogi

-World Cultural Heritage.
-Cold winds still blow from the rocky terrain formed by the collapse of hard magma-solidified rocks.
-From the Meiji period to the early Showa period, it was one of the largest refrigeration facilities for silkworms in Japan, it greatly supported the Japanese silk with the Tomioka Silk Mill.
+Cold air still flows from this rocky area, formed by the collapse of hardened magma.
+From the Meiji era to the early Showa period, it served as one of Japan’s largest silkworm egg storage facilities, supporting the silk industry alongside the Tomioka Silk Mill.

 Jii and Baa